Unexpected behavior emerges by the continued action of positive

 occurs because the initial sound picked up by the microphone is

-through the speaker and returns to the microphone louder than
+amplified, sent out through the speaker and returns to the

 amplified sound that reaches the microphone.

 As a thought experiment, consider a large open space, say a football field, on which a hundred speakers, amplifiers and microphones are placed randomly.
-Add connections (wires), one at a time, between a randomly chosen microphone and amplifier or randomly chosen amplifier and speaker.
-Sooner or later, a squeal will arise because a speaker happens to be close enough to the microphone that feeds it.
+Add connections (wires), one at a time, between a randomly chosen microphone and amplifier or randomly chosen amplifier and speaker .
+Sooner or later, the next added element will cause a squeal to arise because a speaker happens to be close enough to the microphone that feeds it.
 Let us call that microphone-amplifier-speaker trio an autocatalytic set, i.e., a self-reinforcing set of elements that produce an emergent property of the system (the squeal).
 Adding more wires will create a second squeal, and a third, and so on.
 There tends to be a threshold beyond which new feedback loops are created very rapidly and shortly thereafter nearly all the speakers will be emitting squeals.
 Since the output of any given speaker reaches more than one microphone, some of the autocatalytic sets (i.e., feedback loops) may involve multiple microphones, amplifiers, or-speakers.
-Likewise, a given speaker or microphone may be participating in more than one autocatalytic set, i.e., emitting multiple squeals at various pitches (because the pitch depends upon the distance between the participating speaker and microphone).
+Likewise, a given speaker or microphone may be participating in more than one autocatalytic set, i.e., emitting multiple squeals at more than one pitch (because the pitch depends upon the distance between the participating speaker and microphone).

 Consider two familiar examples of emergent systems in human affairs: